ceramicnetwork/docs/docs/learn/use-cases.md

 - Cross-organizational data
 - Enterprise system of record (SOR)

-### **Linked data systems**
+### **Semantic web**
-Link multiple streams together to form a graph verifiable data that can each individually evolve without breaking the graph.
+Link multiple streams together to form a graph of relationships between verifiable data objects that can each individually evolve without breaking the graph.

-- Semantic web

 ### **Remixable content**
 Fork and remix any streams on the network into entirely new creations.
 No permission needed.